-Encouraging family presence means that we want to invite patients and families to be more engaged in care, and we ask that you discuss your visiting plans when possible with your loved one's care team to determine what times will work best for everyone.
+Encouraging family presence means that we want to invite patients/residents and families to become more engaged in care.
+We ask that you discuss your visiting plans when possible with your loved one's care team to determine what times will work best for everyone.